 The primary use case in Oroson is adding content and enabling contextual collaboration around that content.
 This might be notes, lists, files, links to external content via integrations, or any other type of content.

-As well as adding content, we want to make it as easy as possible to organise content so it remains useful.
+As well as adding content, we want to make it as easy as possible to organize content so it remains useful.
 Oroson provides a number of ways to do this:

 Grouping content into Boards